Stem Cell Treatment for Stroke Patients

 While conventional stroke therapies can at best limit damage to the brain, stem cell therapies work on a different level (angiogenic, neurotrophic, neuro-protective and anti-infammatory) and have shown great potential in the restoration of brain function.
 This results in a significant change of how stroke can be treated.
 Until recently, regeneration of the brain and spine (Central Nervous System - "CNS") has been considered impossible in adults.

 However, injection of stem cells into the cerebrospinal fluid (the liquid surrounding the brain and spine which fills its internal spaces) in stroke patients, has significantly improved the functional recovery without serious side effects.
 Stroke patients who have received intravenous infusions of MSCs have experienced significant functional improvements with fewer neurological deficits and without adverse cell-related, serological or imaging defined effects.

 Treatment with stem cells does not only offer a chance for a better and quicker recovery due to the effective neurological regeneration, but it also has the advantage that it can be used alongside all conventional treatment strategies; it has even been shown to synergize with them.

-Stem cell research has allowed ANOVA, A German Stem Cell Clinic in the heart of Europe, to offer a novel treatment with a new therapeutical approach: The ANOVA Stem Cell Secretome is a cell free and promising treatment option for stroke.
+Stem cell research has allowed ANOVA, a German Stem Cell Clinic in the heart of Europe near Frankfurt/Main airport, to offer a novel treatment with a new therapeutical approach: The ANOVA Stem Cell Secretome is a cell free and promising treatment option for stroke.